Digital

 How ebCore Party ID fits into the eDelivery framework

-• ebCore Party ID defines how a participant is uniquely identified
+• ebCore Party ID defines how a network participant is uniquely identified

-• SMP publishes service metadata for the identified participant
+• SMP defines how service metadata is structured and published for that participant